jlrickert/zet/docs/462/README.md

 # Sourdough batard

 A loaf that I made for myself.
 The temperature inside is roughly 69f.
-Same recipe as the last one that I made.
+Same recipe as the last one that I made except I increased the temperature of the oven.

 | Ingredient        | Amount | Bakers Percentage | Comment                   |
 | ----------------- | ------ | ----------------- | ------------------------- |